 In this paper we address the problem of decentralized detection in a network of energy harvesting sensors arranged in parallel.
-At each time instance $t = 1, 2, \ldots$ the sensors send a message towards the fusion center (FC) about the perceived state of a time dependent hypothesis H_t which is drawn from a binary set $\mathcal{H} \triangleq \{0,1\}$.
+At each time instance $t=1,2,\ldots$ the sensors send a message towards the fusion center (FC) about the perceived state of a time dependent hypothesis H_t which is drawn from a binary set $\mathcal{H} \triangleq \{0,1\}$.
 For tractability, we assume that the noisy observations at the sensors are independent and identically distributed (iid), conditioned on the true hypothesis H_t .
-The sensors communicate with the FC through a parallel network using energy asymmetric on-off keying (OOK) where a positive message can be sent at the cost of one unit of energy, and a negative message can be conveyed though a nontransmission at no cost in energy.
-OOK has been previously proven to be an energy efficient scheme in sensor networks [7], [8].
+The sensors communicate with the FC through a parallel network using energy asymmetric on-off keying (OOK) where a positive message can be sent at the cost of one unit of energy, and a negative message can be conveyed though a non-transmission at no cost in energy.
 The sensors are allowed to use a long term energy conservation policy managed together with an internal battery.

-The problem is structurally similar to the classical decentralized binary hypothesis testing problem over parallel one bit channels, and we consider the optimization of network performance in terms of the Bhattacharyya distance [9] between the two hypotheses at the input of the FC [10], [11].
+The problem is structurally similar to the classical decentralized binary hypothesis testing problem over parallel one bit channels, and we consider the optimization of network performance in terms of the Bhattacharyya distance [7] between the two hypotheses at the input of the FC [8], [9].
 Our first contribution is to show how the Bhattacharyya distance depends jointly on the sensor transmission rule and the battery depletion probability.
 We then illustrate the usefulness of this result by showing how to optimize the sensor transmission rule under the assumption of an unlimited-capacity battery, where we model the battery state using a birth-death process and obtain the steady state depletion probability.
 We then numerically compare the performance of a network of energy harvesting sensors and the performance of a network of optimally designed sensors for the unconstrained case, where energy is always available at the sensors, in terms of Bhattacharyya distance and error probability.